fusionalliance/pandemo/Client Libraries/.NET Core/README.md

 There are two projects included in this repository:
 - <b>ClientLibrary.PublicAPI.External</b>: This project is a WEB API implementation for issue new and updating cases and receiving web notifications
 - <b>ClientLibrary.PublicAPI.ConsoleApplication</b>: This project consumes the web api solution.
-The options for running include:
+The three supported use cases are:
 - (1): Trigger a web notification to the external API
 - (2): Create a new prior authorization case
 - (3): Update an existing prior authorization case